Ice hockey at the 2006 Winter Olympics – Men's qualification: Olympic pre-qualification tournaments

 Three round-robins were played from 11 to 14 November 2004.
 The teams seeded 18th, 19th, and 20th reserved the right to host these tournaments.
 The winners of each advanced to the final qualification tournaments.

 Group D

 Games were played in Briançon, France.

 Group E

 Games were played in Nowy Targ, Poland.

 Group F

 Games were played in Stavanger, Norway.

-Final Qualification Tournaments
+Final qualification tournaments

 Three round-robins were played from 10 to 13 February 2005.
 The teams seeded 9th, 10th and 11th reserved the right to host these tournaments.
 The three group winners qualified for the Olympic tournament.

 Group A

 Games were played in Kloten, Switzerland.

 Group B

 Games were played in Riga, Latvia.

 Group C

 Games were played in Klagenfurt, Austria.